‘Yuri On Ice’ Season 2 Release Date Set For October? Yuri And Viktor Will Compete For The Gold

 A sneak peek of Yuri Plistetsky’s exhibition that will be included in Yuri on Ice’s sixth Blu-Ray disc was also revealed.
 Called “Welcome to the Madness,” the video shows Yurio performing a rather strong number with an aggressive look.

 As the award-winning first season of the anime was highly praised, expectations for Yuri on Ice Season 2 are high.
-Let’s hope that the team will deliver the same quality of animation and storytelling, or better, when the next comes about.
+Let’s hope that the team will deliver the same quality of animation and storytelling, or do even better when the next comes about.

 [Featured Image by Yuri on Ice/Twitter]